shamspias/signature-cleaner/README.md

 # ✍️ Signature Cleaner

-A full-stack, production-ready toolkit for cleaning, extracting, and enhancing digital signatures from images.
-Features a beautiful web app, REST API, and batch CLI tool.
-Perfect for individuals, businesses, and developers.
+A professional FastAPI web application to **clean digital signatures**, remove backgrounds, and extract the signature on a pure white background—complete with smart auto-cropping, batch tools, API access, and a beautiful frontend.

 ---

 ## 🚀 Features

-* **Smart Processing:** Removes backgrounds, enhances signature clarity
-* **Modern Web UI:** Responsive, drag & drop, live previews, history gallery, beautiful gradients
-* **Presets:** Light, Medium, Dark, Pencil, and Scan modes
-* **Batch CLI:** Process multiple files or folders from the command line
-* **RESTful API:** Easily integrate into other apps or automate
+* 🎨 **Smart Background Removal** – Detects and removes paper noise or shadows automatically
+* ✂️ **Auto-Cropping** – Extracts just the signature with customizable padding
+* 🔧 **Advanced Controls** – Fine-tune threshold, smoothing, padding, invert, and noise reduction
+* 🎯 **Presets** – One-click settings for light, dark, pencil, or scanned signatures
+* 📱 **Responsive Design** – Works beautifully on desktop, tablet, and mobile
-* **Multiple Formats:** Export cleaned signatures as PNG or JPG
+* 💾 **Multiple Export Formats** – Download cleaned signatures as PNG or JPG
-* **History:** View/download previous processed signatures
+* 📚 **History Gallery** – Manage and view previously processed signatures
-* **Production Ready:** FastAPI backend, Docker, configuration files
-* **Cross-platform:** Works on Windows, macOS, Linux
+* ⚡ **Fast Processing** – Powered by OpenCV for instant results
+* 🛠️ **Batch CLI & REST API** – Integrate or automate with CLI or direct API calls
+* 🐳 **Docker-Ready** – Easy deployment anywhere

 ---

-## 🏁 Quick Start
+## ⚡ Quickstart

 ### 1. Clone and Set Up